varunc1996/api_benchmarking/docs/Results.md

 ## Modifying concurrency

 Where the benchmarking script really thrives, and async functions in general flourish, is being able to concurrently handle requests that involve waiting (mimicking high network IO wait time calls).
+I fixed the output tokes at 300 for all these tests.

 `endpoints.txt`:
 ```